MusaabShalaldeh/reading-notes/401ReadingNotes/class-10.md

 3- Front - Return first node.
 4- Rear - Return last node
 5- Peek - Return the value of the first node.
-6- IsEmpty - returns true when queue is empty otherwise returns false.
+6- IsEmpty - returns true when the queue is empty otherwise returns false.

 Queues also follow FILO and LIFO concepts.

-### Big O of Stack Methods with Pesudo Code:
+### Big O of Stack Methods with Pseudo Code:

 #### Enqueue O(1):